wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.9.0.3 =
+= 1.9.0.4 =
-Added compatibility for 2 more caching plugins, added 3 new options to the settings page, made various code improvements, and updated the spam filters.
+Added improved compatibility and full support for WooCommerce registration forms, made various code improvements, and improved/updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==